New Work From OMOS Studios

 Monk's 'Round Midnight' Redux

 This piece, reimagined in 2020, is a tribute to Thelonius Monk's classic tune, Round Midnight.
-I made the original in 2016 (see above) and sold it to friends at Jamaica Plain Open Studios.
-I saw it from time to time and truth be told, I never liked it.
-So in 2020 I asked them if I could have it back to remake it.
+I made the original in 2016 (see below) and sold it to friends during Jamaica Plain Open Studios.
+Truth be told, I never liked it.
+In 2020, I asked them if I could have it back to remake it.
 They agreed!
 Here is the reimagined piece (see top).

 Title: The Orchard (Pardis): A Series of Trees in the